• Skip to main content

 Can this dough be used to make cut out cookies?

-Are you ready to try this classic shortbread recipe for an authentic taste of the Scottish highlands?
+Are you ready to try this classic Walker’s Scottish Shortbread recipe for an authentic taste of the Scottish Highlands?
 If you do, be sure to come back and rate it in the recipe card below!

 Walker's Scottish Shortbread Cookies (Copycat Recipe)